soopyc/bfbVoteCounter/readme.md

 wget https://raw.githubusercontent.com/kcomain/bfbVoteCounter/master/setup.sh; chmod +x setup.sh;
 ```

-If you're on windows... uhhh...
+If you're on windows, just follow the steps above or wait for a pyinstaller release.
-Download python if you haven't, install it, remember to check the "Add to PATH" checkbox, clone the repo,